wonhee3472/Da_Vinci_Code/README.md

        ![Confusion Matrix - Oversampling Stars vs QSO vs Galaxies](https://user-images.githubusercontent.com/93900628/164950596-0247294b-b42c-40fd-8ab1-6ee035d42695.png)

   Limitations:
-  - Leads to overfitting when observations are less than number of features
+  - Leads to overfitting when observations are less than the number of features
   - Sensitive to outliers
-  - Assumes independant and dependant variables have a linear relationship
+  - Assumes independent and dependant variables have a linear relationship
-  - Training set must be seperate from other data points
+  - Training set must be separate from other data points

   Benefits:
   - One of the simplest algorithms to test
-  - Efficaint for linearly seperable data
+  - Efficient for linearly separable data
   - Can be used for binary classification, and extended to multi-classification

 - RandomForestClassifer: